fildomains/fns-contracts/README.md

 ### Release flow

 Smart contract development tends to take a long release cycle.
-To prevent unnecessary dependency conflicts, please create a feature branch (`features/$BRNACH_NAME`) and raise a PR against the feature branch.
-The feature branch must be merged into master only after the smart contracts are deployed to the Ethereum mainnet.
+To prevent unnecesarily dependency conflicts, please create a feature branch (`features/$BRNACH_NAME`) and raise a PR against the feature branch.
+The feature branch must be merged into master only after the smart contracts are deployed to the Filecoin mainnet.